This month’s spotlight shines on Professor Michelle Lawrence, of UVic Law.

 You were the recipient of the Terry J. Wuester Teaching Award for two consecutive years (2016 and 2017)!
 What are the most rewarding aspects of being a law school professor?

 To paraphrase the late Professor Wuester, the four most rewarding aspects of academic life are May, June, July, and August.

 You are also a founding member of the University of Victoria Access to Justice Centre for Excellence.
 Can you tell us more about that?

 The Access to Justice Centre for Excellence is the brainchild of former Lam Chair of Law and Public Policy Jerry McHale, KC.
 I was one part of a team he assembled to build this research centre in response to the 2013 Equal Justice CBA report.
 That report called for the creation of three centres of excellence for access to justice.
 It is my understanding that UVic Law is the only institution to respond to that call, so far at least.

 What is the most valuable piece of advice you have received?

-“There are some things, Michelle, that we are duty-bound to rebel against” — Len Doust, QC, circa 2005.
+“There are some things, Michelle, that we are duty-bound to rebel against” — Len Doust, KC, circa 2005.